morgen-peschke/trans-factsheet/README.md

         * Korean immigrant girls perceived that a woman could not be President of the United States because a classroom poster depicted all male presidents.
 * [Freedman 07](https://link.springer.com/article/10.1007/s10643-006-0123-x)
-    * Observed children between the ages of 3-5
+    * Observed children between the ages of 3-5.
     * Children predicted parents would consistently apply these stereotypes as reflected by their approval or disapproval of children's choices to play with gender stereotyped or cross-gender toys.
-    * As early as 3-5 years, children recognize stereotypes about gendered play and subconsciously account for social disapproval
+    * As early as 3-5 years, children recognize stereotypes about gendered play and subconsciously account for social disapproval.
 * [Saltmarsh 09](https://www.researchgate.net/publication/249914261_Becoming_economic_subjects_Agency_consumption_and_popular_culture_in_early_childhood)
     * One paper which details how children, from a young age, are subject to stereotyping and perceived gender differences, and the post-structuralist outlook